Working With Emergence - rearranged date

 This is the second of a series of conferences under the theme, Towards Human Flourishing.
-In the face of growing complexity and diversity how can we work with emergent processes to produce a world where all can flourish.
+It takes place in Winchester

-- Speakers: Prof Chris Mowles & Rev. Dr Terry Biddington
+- Prof Chris Mowles & Rev. Dr Terry Biddington

 In the face of growing complexity and diversity in our local and global communities, and our increasingly unsustainable way of life, we need a new form of intelligence, and related skills and tools, to enable us to be effective agents for change.
 We will explore how working with emergent processes can help us become more effective in working for a world where all can flourish.
 We will also look at the skills we need to develop to work with emergence.

-Chris Mowles – Professor of Complexity and Management, University of Hertfordshire – Working with Emergence.
+Chris Mowles – Professor of Complexity and Management, University of Hertfordshire – Talk title: Working with Emergence.

-Rev. Dr Terry Biddington – Dean of Spiritual life and lecturer in Practical and Eco Theology, University of Winchester – The Emergence of Interiority and the Development of Religion in an Evolving Universe.
+Rev. Dr Terry Biddington – Dean of Spiritual life and lecturer in Practical and Eco Theology, University of Winchester – Talk title: The Emergence of Interiority and the On-going Evolution of Religion in a Still Unfinished Universe.

 About the Event